 7 (49) After his death, while the army under his successors was engaged in an expedition in other parts, a neighbouring descent group attempted to carry off women of the Goths as plunder.
 But they made a brave resistance, as they had been taught to do by their husbands, and routed in disgrace the enemy who had come upon them.
 When they had won this victory, they were inspired with greater daring.
 Mutually encouraging each other, they took up arms and chose two of the bolder, Lampeto and Marpesia, to act as their leaders.
 (50) While they were in command, they cast lots both for the defense of their own country and the devastation of other lands.
 So Lampeto remained to guard their native land and Marpesia took a company of women and led this new army into Asia.
 After conquering various descent groups in war and making others their allies by treaties, she came to the Kaucasus [Caucasus] mountains.
 There she remained for some time and gave the place the name Rock of Marpesia, of which also Virgil makes mention: “Like a hard flint or the Marpesian cliff.”
 It was here Alexander the Great afterwards built gates and named them the Kaspian gates, which now the descent group of the Lazi guard as a Roman fortification.
 (51) Here, then, the Amazons remained for some time and were much strengthened.
 Then they departed and crossed the river Halys [Kızılırmak], which flows near the city of Gangra, and with equal success subdued Armenia, Syria, Cilicia, Galatia, Pisidia and all the places of Asia.
 Then they turned to Ionia and Aiolia, and made provinces of them after their surrender.
 Here they ruled for some time and even founded cities and camps bearing their name.
 At Ephesos also they built a very costly and beautiful temple for Diana [Artemis Ephesia], because of her delight in archery and the chase, arts to which they were themselves devoted.
 (52) Then these Scythian-born women, who had by such a chance gained control over the kingdoms of Asia, held them for almost a hundred years, and at last came back to their own kinsfolk in the Marpesian rocks I have mentioned above, namely the Kaukasos [Caucasus] mountains. . . . [omitted a digression on the Caucasus mountains].

 8 (56) Fearing their descent group would fail, the Amazons sought marriage with neighbouring descent groups.
 They appointed a day for meeting once in every year, so that when they should return to the same place on that day in the following year each mother might give over to the father whatever male child she had borne, but should herself keep and train for warfare whatever children of the female sex were born.
 Or else, as some maintain, they exposed the males, destroying the life of the ill-fated child with a hate like that of a stepmother.
 Among them child-bearing was detested, though everywhere else it is desired.
 (57) The terror of their cruelty was increased by common rumour; for what hope, I ask, would there be for a captive, when it was considered wrong to spare even a son?
-Hercules, they say, fought against them and overcame Menalippe, yet more by guile than by valour.
+Herakles, they say, fought against them and overcame Menalippe, yet more by guile than by valour.
 Theseus, moreover, took Hippolyte captive, and of her he begat Hippolytos.
 And in later times the Amazons had a queen named Penthesilea, famed in the tales of the Trojan war.
 These women are said to have kept their power even to the time of Alexander the Great.

 [Achievements of men among the Goths: Telephos and after]

-9 (58) But do no say “Why does a story which deals with the men of the Goths have so much to say of their women?”
+9 (58) But do not say “Why does a story which deals with the men of the Goths have so much to say of their women?”
 Hear, then, the tale of the famous and glorious valour of the men.
-Now Dio, the historian and diligent investigator of ancient times, who gave to his work the title Getian Matters (Getica) – and we have previously proved that the Getians were Goths, on the testimony of Paulus Orosius) – this Dio, I say, makes mention of a later king of theirs named Telephos [Jordanes is thinking of Dio Cassius, but the author of Getian Matters was more likely Dio of Prusa, as stated in Philostratos, Lives of the Sophists 487].
+Now Dio, the historian and diligent investigator of ancient times, who gave to his work the title Getian Matters (Getica) – and we have previously proved that the Getians were Goths, on the testimony of Paulus Orosius – this Dio, I say, makes mention of a later king of theirs named Telephos [Jordanes is thinking of Dio Cassius, but the author of Getian Matters was more likely Dio of Prusa, as stated in Philostratos, Lives of the Sophists 487].
 Let no one say that this name is quite foreign to the Gothic tongue, and let no one who is ignorant object at the fact that the descent groups of men make use of many names, even as the Romans borrow from the Macedonians, the Greeks from the Romans, the Sarmatians from the Germans, and the Goths frequently from the Huns.
-(59) This Telephos, then, a son of Hercules by Auge, and the husband of a sister of Priam, was of towering stature and terrible strength.
-He matched his father’s valour by virtues of his own and also recalled the traits of Hercules by his likeness in appearance.
+(59) This Telephos, then, a son of Herakles by Auge, and the husband of a sister of Priam, was of towering stature and terrible strength.
+He matched his father’s valour by virtues of his own and also recalled the traits of Herakles by his likeness in appearance.
 Our ancestors called his kingdom Moesia.
 This province has on the east the mouths of the Danube, on the south Macedonia, on the west Histria and on the north the Danube.
 (60) Now this king we have mentioned carried on wars with the Greeks, and in their course he killed in battle Thesander, the leader of Greece.
 But while he was making a hostile attack upon Ajax and was pursuing Ulysses [Odysseus], his horse became entangled in some vines and fell.
 He himself was thrown and wounded in the thigh by a javelin of Achilles, so that for a long time he could not be healed.
 Yet, despite his wound, he drove the Greeks from his land.
 Now when Telephos died, his son Eurypylos succeeded to the throne, being a son of the sister of Priam, king of the Phrygians.
 For love of Kassandra he sought to take part in the Trojan war, that he might come to the help of her parents and his own father-in-law.
 But soon after his arrival he was killed.

 [Persians / “Parthians” and Macedonians unable to overcome Goths / Getians]